ADHD Test, Symptoms & Causes

 Wechsler Intelligence Scale for Children (WISC V)

 The Verbal and Performance scores are combined into the Full-Scale IQ score.
-The WISC-III Full-Scale score is a way to view a student's overall thinking and reasoning skills.
+The WISC-V Full-Scale score is a way to view a student's overall thinking and reasoning skills.

 Red Cell Essential Fatty Acid Profile

 Every cell in the body has a lipid membrane protecting its boundaries.
 The brain consists of 70% lipid and 40% of the brain is made up of the long chain Omega 3 EFAs (of the kind we get from fish).
 Studies consistently indicate that deficiencies of Omega 3 EFAs are associated with serious brain and systemic dysfunctions.
-Research demonstrates that Omega 3 EFAs are essential for brain function, and deficits in them are associated with psychological disorders such as ADHD, ASD, cardiovascular disease, diabetes, and cancer.
+Research demonstrates that Omega 3 EFAs are essential for brain function, and deficits in them are associated with psychological disorders such as ADHD and ASD.
 The red cell Essential Fatty Acid Profile blood test reveals the composition of red cell fatty acids and identifies specific EFA deficiencies.

 Omega 3 EFAs and Gut function